Finin-Quincey/Knob/README.md

 - Package up and get running automatically as a background process
 - System tray icon/menu
 - Lock to specific app
+- Optimisation: don't send spectrum/vu data if no music is playing